sci-42ver/SICP_SDF/sicp_notes.md

 - > They are introduced as mnemonic names for the basic list operations in order to make it easier to understand the explicit-control evaluator in section 5.4.
 - > One way to avoid this inefficiency is to make use of a strategy called lexical addressing, which will be discussed in section 5.5.6.
 - > However, we will see in section 5.5.6 that moving to a model of simultaneous scoping for internal definitions avoids some nasty difficulties that would otherwise arise in implementing a compiler.
+- > This technique is an integral part of the compilation process, which we shall discuss in chapter 5.
+- > As we will show in section 5.5.6, one can determine the position in the environment structure where the value of the variable will be found
 # miscs
 ## blogspot comments left
 - https://billthelizard.blogspot.com/2010/02/sicp-exercise-126-explicit.html?showComment=1719034722891#c6043924970819337247